Kentucky Shoulder Dystocia Lawyer

 - Failure of the mother to progress through delivery (baby not moving into position, baby not in position, slow dilation, etc.)

 Occasionally, the doctor delivering a baby will use instruments such as vacuums and/or forceps.
 The use of these tools can increase the risk of shoulder dystocia.

 If excessive pressure is applied to the baby's head, erb's palsy (brachial plexus injury) may result.
 Additionally, the baby can suffer broken bones or can suffer from oxygen deprivation (hypoxia or anoxia).

 If you believe your child suffered a shoulder dystocia during delivery, you are encouraged to contact Louisville medical malpractice attorney Brett Oppenheimer at Brett H. Oppenheimer, PLLC to discuss your concerns.
-Our toll free number is (866) 935-5729.
+Our number is (502) 242-8877.